 Suggested Action: If you need more help in this area for your child, please consider working with one of our Biblical Parenting Coaches.
 Let us know if you want more information.
 Email me at firstname.lastname@example.org or call my cell 609-203-0672 for more information.
 I do free consultations with parents as well.

 Ed Miller is a good friend of Dr. Scott Turansky.
 He and Scott have enjoyed working together, living in the same neighborhood and vacationing together with their families for almost 25 years.
 The two families have also worked together to develop the NCBP) over the past 20 years.
-Ed now serves as the Director of Development for the NCBP; the leader of the Family Ministry Consultation Team and a content presenter.
+He and his wife Joanne is the co-founder of Effective Parenting and have 2 adult children.
 Being a good parent, husband and follower of Jesus Christ are important values in Ed’s life.
 He also loves coaching young people, coaching sports and coaching parents!